marah-401-advanced-javascript/401-reading-notes/class-02.md

  A property of an execution context (global, function or eval) that, in non–strict mode, is always a reference to an object and in strict mode can be any value.

-* Test Driven Development (TDD): is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, so its an evolutionary approach to development which combines test-first development where you write a test before you write just enough production code to fulfill that test and refactoring.
+* Test Driven Development (TDD): is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, so its an evolutionary approach to development which combines test-first development .
 * Jest:
  is a JavaScript Testing Framework